shuvozula/eth-runner/README.md

 ## Metrics

 A prepackaged Grafana + InfluxDB + StatsD Docker container is used help store and display eth-runner metrics.
 The `start*` scripts in the `metrics/` directory collect the metrics via the underlying drivers such as `nvidia-smi` and `lm-sensors` (PySensors).
+For more details on Metrics, check the Readme [here](metrics/README.md).

 A Snapshot of the sample Grafana dashboard looks like below:

 ![Grafana Miner Stats](/img/grafana_metrics.png)